yuzifq/TrafficMonitor-traffic-stats/README.En.md

 - **Configuration:** `Release`
 - **Platform:** `x64`

-You can also build from the command line with MSBuild:
+You can build from the command line with MSBuild:

 ```powershell
 msbuild "ProcessTrafficPlugin.sln" /p:Configuration=Release /p:Platform=x64